bitcoinops/bitcoinops.github.io/_covprops/en/cat+csfs.md

   improssible, burning funds.
-Although both of these are challenges for any generalized covenant system, managing trusted and untrusted data as strings is more difficult than other ways of addressing information, e.g. it would be simpler to use [OP_TX][] to introspect on parts of the spending transaction directly.
+Although both of these are challenges for any generalized covenant system, managing trusted and untrusted data as strings is more difficult than other ways of addressing information, e.g. it would be simpler to use OP_TX to introspect on parts of the spending transaction directly.

 ## Alternative approaches

 FIXME:OP_TX

+{% include references.md %}